 The second occurrence refers to the postcode of a service user's usual residence ('usual' means 4 or more days per week on average).
 This is intended to capture the postcode of the 'geographic location' of a person, not their postal address postcode.
-The service user's postcode must relate to their selected 'residential setting' (as captured in 'Person-residential setting, NDA code N[N]').
+The service user's postcode must relate to their selected 'residential setting' (as captured in 'Person-residential setting, accommodation type (NDA) code N[N]').

-Client-amount of assistance, total hours NNN
+- Client-amount of assistance, total hours NNN

-In the Disability Services Minimum Data Set (DS NMDS), this refers to the number of hours of support received by the service user for the National Disability Agreement (NDA) service type.
+In the Disability Services National Minimum Data Set (DS NMDS), this refers to the number of hours of support received by the service user for the National Disability Agreement (NDA) service type (Service type outlet-service activity type, NDA service type code N.NN).
 It is collected twice within the DS NMDS:

-- the number of hours of support received by a service user for a service type in the 7-day reference week (i.e. for the week preceding the end of the reporting period);and - 2. the number of hours of support received by a service user for a service type for a typical 7-day week.
+- the number of hours of support received by a service user for a service type in the 7-day reference week (i.e. for the week preceding the end of the reporting period); and - 2. the number of hours of support received by a service user for a service type for a typical 7-day week.